DataDog/integrations-core/ssh_check/README.md

 ## Installation

-Install the `dd-check-ssh` package manually or with your favorite configuration manager
+Install the `dd-check-ssh_check` package manually or with your favorite configuration manager

 ## Configuration

-Edit the `ssh.yaml` file to point to your server and port, set the masters to monitor
+Edit the `ssh_check.yaml` file to point to your server and port, set the masters to monitor

 ## Validation